6 people die after storm causes Montana highway pileup

-Six people have died after a dust storm fueled by wind gusts topping 60 mph caused a pileup on Interstate 90 in Montana, authorities said.
+Six people have died after a dust storm fueled by wind gusts topping 60 mph caused a pileup Friday evening on Interstate 90 in Montana, authorities said.

-Twenty-one vehicles crashed Friday evening and Montana Highway Patrol Sgt.
+Twenty-one vehicles crashed and Montana Highway Patrol Sgt.
 Jay Nelson said authorities believe the weather was the cause.

 “It appears as though there was heavy winds, causing a dust storm with zero visibility,” he said.